glerchundi/parkeeper/README.md

 <sup>1</sup> Unable to create a node with a key/path equal to an existing directory. (etcd will support this in v3 api: [#1855](https://github.com/coreos/etcd/issues/1855))

-<sup>2</sup> Cannot delete a node with a specific version: https://github.com/hashicorp/consul/issues/348.

-<sup>3</sup> There is no similar etcd/consul request.
+<sup>2</sup> There is no similar etcd/consul request.
 For now, it does not proceed.

 Using parkeeper is as easy as this: